You are here

 In Copenhagen there is different options for schools, if the student is non-Danish speaking.
 The student can start in a normal class, with support in the Danish language, or the student can start in a reception class.
 A reception class is a class with less students, that all are non-Danish speaking.
 The reception classes are placed in public schools.
 There is ongoing start in schools for students, that are new in Copenhagen.

 To identify what is best for the student, a teacher will uncover the student’s skills, in languages as well as literacy and numeracy, in a conversation with the parents and the student.
 After this, the teacher will recommend either a normal class with support, or a reception class.

 The education in the reception classes takes place in age-divided classes

-- There is also reception classes for students from 15-17 years
+- There are also reception classes for students from 15-17 years

-If the student starts in a reception class, the student will shortly after start the transition to other classes in the school.
-The transition will start in subjects where the student are comfortable or has special interests that will benefit the students’ progress of learning Danish.
+If the student starts in a reception class, the student will shortly after, start the transition to other classes in the school.
+The transition will start in subjects where the student is comfortable or has special interests that will benefit the students’ progress of learning Danish.
 When the student is ready, the final transition to a normal class will take place.
+The maximum time in a reception class is two years.
 It can be to the school, where the student has been in reception class, the district school or another school.

 For enrollment and more information, please contact the coordinator for newcomers by mail NIK@buf.kk.dk

 Or call this number (+45) 40202585 (open Monday-Friday from 10.00-12.00).